kytulendu/rra-krr/rrowl.md

 **Birthdate:** 14 of M'krrow 6671 (dec) or in Earth's date, 12 October 2326.

-**Birthplace:** Conqurer’s-Fang, one of battle ship of Zaar-Admiral (now known as Zaar-Skarrowl) small exploration party, orbiting newly discovered habitable planet similar to Rra-krr home world, which later named Shrres (mirror/reflection).
+**Birthplace:** Conqurer’s-Fang, one of battle ship of Zaar-Admiral (now known as Zaar-Zyvorr) small exploration party, orbiting newly discovered habitable planet similar to Rra-krr home world, which later named Shrres (mirror/reflection).

 **Residence:** Bloody-Claw (Prowling Hunter class warship) or Shrres’s capital fortress

-**Occupation:** Telepath of Skarrowl Clan
+**Occupation:** Telepath of Zyvorr Clan

 **Languages:** Rra-krr, Ancient, Drakor, Sol (English) and a dozen of other alien languages.
 (He can't speak perfect English due to his specie's mouth doesn't suitable for Earth's language.
 When he speak, he do have that weird accent like when you force a tiger to speak English for example.)